ehlesp/smallab-k8s-pve-guide/G029 - K3s cluster setup 12 ~ Setting up cert-manager and self-signed CA.md

 ## Use cert-manager to handle certificates in your cluster

-Although Traefik has some capabilities to handle certificates, it's better to use a service specialized on such task.
+Although Traefik has some capabilities to handle certificates, it is better to use a service specialized on such task.
 Enter **cert-manager**, a popular certificate management service in the Kubernetes landscape.

 ## Deploying cert-manager